 We began our prairie bike trip by taking the train from Vancouver to Jasper, and wrapped up our ride by taking the train from Sioux Lookout back to Vancouver.
 The journey to Jasper took about 24 hours, and we travelled in inexpensive coach seats.
 Even having reached our golden years, we can manage sitting up for a night.
-However, the return journey included three nights, so we sprang for comfortable upper berths with meals included.
+The return journey included three nights, however, so we sprang for comfortable upper berths with meals included.

 As we neared the end of our journey, we were treated to views of the Fraser Canyon in morning light.
 We’ve taken the train from Vancouver to Jasper twice previously, but both times we passed through the Fraser Canyon in the dark.
 This time, it felt as if our home province was giving us a warm embrace as we returned.